 Rode the six hundred.

-We were each given our own flat.
+Lt.
+Chrich and I were each given our own flat.
 Not a room, an apartment.
-Bedroom, kitchen, bathroom and entrance hall.
+Bedroom/lounge, kitchen, bathroom, enclosed porch and entrance hall.
 High ceilings; Hot and cold running blondes.
 Seriaas.
 Ask Les.
 I shit you not.

-Our first big bash was arranged by a New Zealand couple, two of the twenty-some housemen – these are practicing doctors in the literal sense of ‘practicing’ – they didn’t know WHAT they were doing, so they practiced.
+Our first big bash was arranged by a New Zealand couple, two of the twenty-some housemen present.
+Housemen are practicing doctors male and female who in a quite literal sense are ‘practicing’ – they don’t know WHAT they’re doing, so they practice.
 These two delightful Kiwi appy-quacks’ surname was actually Houseman, funnily enough.
-Lovely folk; they organised a raucous Priests and Prostitutes night in the Cock and Bottle.
+Lovely folk; they organised a raucous Priests and Prostitutes night to inaugurate the newly-refurbished Cock and Bottle.

+We went as priests.
+You shoulda SEEN the prostitutes!
 The fishnet stockings!
 The see-through tops!
 The high heels!
-The micro skirts!
+The micro miniskirts!
 I thought I’d died and gone to Mecca Nirvana Heaven!
-I wore a white dog collar (actually just a white shirt back-to-front) and a blue houndstooth holy Irish jacket made by a tailor in Dublin which I’d inherited from a drunk Irishman one FreeState night, which slayed the ladies.
+I wore a white dog collar (actually just a white shirt back-to-front) and a blue houndstooth holy Irish jacket made by Kellys Tailors of Dublin which I’d inherited from a drunk Irishman one FreeState night, which slayed the ladies.
 I think.
-They thought I was a catholic father.
+They thought I was a catholic father, I suspect.
+Gorgeous scantily-clad nurses would pinch my cheek and say Bless You Father!
 Much later that night I was on the floor, last drink on my chest, one finger held high, still trying to make a point but a touch incomprehensible.

 The weermag had actually posted us to fuckin’ heaven, I swear!
 Probably by mistake, but we were not complaining.
+Me n Les did not send in a DD42 complaint form.
+Not at all.
 Hey! you can ask 2nd Lt.
 Leslie LadyLover&Charmer Chrich; I shit you not, I’m not exaggerating!
 Tell them, Les.
 We did our duty.

 This was brought back to mind recently when I was listening to my new favourite band Tuba Skinny.
-Sure you can listen, but MAINLY watch the fishnet stockings in the background!
+Sure you can listen to the music, but MAINLY watch the fishnet stockings in the background!
 That’s Val, and that’s what I’m talkin’ about!

-Meantime – decades later – a reunion took place in the Fairest Cape attended by old soldiers Stedall, Chrich, Miller and Cooper.
+Meantime – decades later – a reunion took place in the Fairest Cape attended by old soldiers Stedall, Chrich, Miller, Cooper and Spike Milligan.
+OK, not Spike.

 I wrote: Great, Rod!
 So at your reunion, were there a few tales of how we won the war?
 Like: ‘PW Botha: My Part In His Downfall‘?
 You, Cooper, Chrich and Miller must have told a few lies about what a terribly hard time we had?
 I was a normal person before that 1979 weermag year.
 Also, what’s the name of that song we sang so well, and why didn’t it go platinum?